 Pre-populating form elements is a very common and important task in a web application.
-If pre-population is implemented effectively, then a web application becomes both simpler and more robust.
+If pre-population is implemented effectively, then a web app becomes both simpler and more robust.

 Forms are used for two kinds of operations: editing the database, and defining search criteria.